lilawalker/acebook-smooth-railing/README.md

 ## Team Work

 This project wouldn't have come together without the hard work and dedication of each member of the team.
 Every day we held stand ups and retros, using Trello boards to detail our progress.
-After estimating the tickets and dividing the work amongst us, we split off into pairs for the day and tackled the work.
+After estimating the tickets and dividing up the work amongst us, we split off into pairs for the day and tackled the work.
 If teams got blocked, we would mob together to solve problems so that we could all move forward.

 We adhered to a [team charter](https://docs.google.com/document/d/19TB6uZP0riW3iNHsxErw-HEYbkYpR3nPl6kFiE9gGjQ/edit) to guide us through the learning process.